v-vlasenko/data_on-prem/README.md

 5. **Configure Workspace Settings with the `.tfvars` File:**
    Set the `.tfvars` file as a var-file in the workspace settings.
 This ensures that the code utilizes the specified variables during execution.

+6. **Check the Variable Assistant on the workspace page:**
+   This will allow you to insert all sensitive data and some other info that varies depending on the container.

 Once these steps are completed, you are ready to run the code.